Ivo-Balbaert/The_Way_to_Jai/book/17_Basics of procedures.md

 > To change a variable inside a proc, you need to pass a pointer to that variable as parameter to the proc.

+**What happens if you don't pass by pointer explicitly?**
+Arguments of size <= 8 bytes (basic types such as s64, u8, Type, any pointer, or any enum) are always passed by value (copy).
+Bigger sized values which is any type > 8 bytes, including Any, string, struct, and so on, are most probably passed by reference (pointer), but anyhow they cannot be changed.
+To change their data, make a local copy and change that.
+To ensure you get a pointer for some reason (to modify the contents of the struct) you can explicitly pass a pointer.

 ## 17.4 Default values for arguments
 See *17.4_default_args.jai*: